gmbecker/contributing_to_r_lesson/outline.md

   - I contributed code, soem is still in, some was buggy so not accepted/taken back out.
 - Luke asked that Michael review my code internally (we were still both at Genentech) before submitting
   - This was hard to hear but is understandable.

+### Post Inclusion 2019
+- I've submitted several accepted patches which implement or further ALTREP support in the R internals
+  - Some directly to Luke, most via Bugzilla

 ### Take Away

 - Submitting code to R-core members should be very mature